 Hampton Court Palace

-Hockley & Dawson have carried out a number of projects at Hampton Court Palace for the Surveyor of the Fabrics department of Historic Royal Palaces. these range from simple floor loading assesments to complex structural repairs.
+Hockley & Dawson have carried out a number of projects at Hampton Court Palace for the Surveyor of the Fabrics department of Historic Royal Palaces.

 • Building of the palace began in 1515 for Cardinal Thomas Wolsey on the site of an older building.